-What options are there if my child is not interested in University?
+What options are there if my child is not interested in university?

 University isn’t the only way to become a successful professional.
 In fact, many of today’s professionals have ‘accidental careers’ – rather than setting out on a specific career path, they have stumbled upon their ideal profession through various work experience.
-In our Career Videos section you can find real life examples of professionals who have followed unusual career paths, and inspire your child to consider careers he/she has never dreamed of.
+In our case studies section you can find real life examples of professionals who have followed unusual career paths, and inspire your child to consider careers he/she has never dreamed of.

 In this section we look at different ways to enter into a profession, including non-academic and vocational routes, and provide links to helpful resources for those of you with children who aren't interested in following traditional routes.

 - Go to our post-16 year olds pages to explore the options available, including apprenticeships (which have come a long way), university and taking a gap year.